FranxYao/prompt-handbook/readme.md

 ## Generalization Performance v.s.
 Fine-tuning
 * Currently (2022.10) there is little study comparing prompting v.s. fine-tuning in a fair setting.
 Many existing work compares prompting large models v.s. fine-tuning small models
-* When the test set is in-distribution, the
+* When the test set is in-distribution, the impression is that fine-tuning is better.
+Yet for out-of-distribution setting, prompting seems to be more robust.

 # References